 Medication for in-hospital cardiac arrest

-In-hospital cardiac (IHCA) arrest continues to be significant in numbers and is linked to a high death rate.
-Attention has been focused on cardiovascular conditions with high death rates such as myocardial infarctions, stroke, and out of hospital cardiac arrests.
+In-hospital cardiac arrest (IHCA) continues to be significant in numbers and is linked to a high death rate.
+Attention has been focused on cardiovascular conditions with high death rates, such as myocardial infarctions, stroke, and out-of-hospital cardiac arrests (OHCA).
 Over 290,000 adults suffer in-hospital cardiac arrest every year in the United States.
 Cohort data from the United States shows that the average age of victims suffering in-hospital cardiac arrest is 66 years, 58% are male, and the current pattern is most often (81%) non-shockable (ie, asystole or pulseless electrical activity).
-The most common cause of IHCA is cardiac (50%–60%) followed by respiratory insufficiency (15%–40%).
+The most common cause of IHCA is cardiac (50%–60%), followed by respiratory insufficiency (15%–40%).
 Attempts to stop in-hospital cardiac arrest need not only a mechanism for recognizing the worsening condition of patients but also a suitable interventional response (eg, rapid response teams).
 1

-In-hospital cardiac arrest still represents a major clinical issue with survival to discharge ranging within 0–42% (most common range = 15–20 %).
-The survival rate may exceed 30% after a person witnessing pulseless VF or VT responds to one or two direct countershock(s).
-However, survival after in-hospital asystole, pulseless electrical activity, or refractory VF/VT (defined as not responsive to two countershock) may be considerably lower (< 5–10%).
+In-hospital cardiac arrest remains a major clinical issue, with survival to discharge typically ranging from about 15–20%, depending on patient population and hospital setting.
+The survival rate may exceed 30% after a person witnessing pulseless VF or VT responds to one or two direct countershocks.
+However, survival after in-hospital asystole, pulseless electrical activity, or refractory VF/VT (defined as not responsive to two countershocks) may be considerably lower (< 5–10%).

 IHCA treatment

 A multidisciplinary team is required for the proper assessment and treatment of the patient’s current clinical conditions.
-The team has nurses, cardiologists, critical care providers, neurologists, lab technicians, and some other specialists which provide simultaneous care and expertise.3 The in-hospital cardiac arrest treatment consists of chest compressions, ventilation, early defibrillation, giving thrombolytic drugs when applicable, and quick response to potentially reversible causes, such as hyperkalemia or hypoxia.
+The team has nurses, cardiologists, critical care providers, neurologists, lab technicians, and some other specialists who provide simultaneous care and expertise.3 The in-hospital cardiac arrest treatment consists of chest compressions, ventilation, early defibrillation, and treatment of reversible causes, such as hyperkalemia, hypoxia, or suspected massive pulmonary embolism in select cases.

-According to placebo-controlled trials administration of any vasopressor agent at any stage during treatment for pulseless PEA, VT, VF, or asystole there is no evidence of an increased rate of neurologically intact survival to hospital discharge.
+According to clinical trials, vasopressor use during cardiac arrest may improve return of spontaneous circulation (ROSC), but has shown limited or inconsistent improvement in neurologically intact survival to hospital discharge.
 There is evidence, however, that the use of vasopressor agents favors initial ROSC.4

 Epinephrine and vasopressin